Skip to main content

 Merrillville - Meeting Room B,Meeting Room C,Meeting Room D

-English classes are for participants who are learning English as a second language.
+English Classes for participants who are learning English as a second language.
 Different levels are available.
 Classes are free.
+Call 219-769-3541 ext.
+337 for more information.

 Highland - Children's Programming Room

-This is a storytime for children 2 & 3 years of age, with a caregiver, featuring stories, fingerplays, music and a craft, that promote early literacy skills.
-Please register each child and adult.
+Storytime for children 2 & 3 years of age, with a caregiver, featuring stories, fingerplays, music and a craft, that promote early literacy skills.
+Please register all attending.

 Hobart - Children's Program Room